Despite the praise they constantly get, MacBooks are no different from other computer brands in that they have specific issues.

 If you are not careful, you might have just a few gigabytes of free space on the drive, asking yourself what happened.

-Users have to clear disk space on a regular basis by deleting redundant files, such as duplicates and old downloads.
+Users must clear disk space regularly by deleting redundant files, such as duplicates and old downloads.

 You can also utilize external storage (clouds and storage accessories) to keep some of the files in external storage rather than your MacBook.
-You can also get a more in-depth look at managing disk storage in the video below.
+You can also look more in-depth at managing disk storage in the video below.

-Ensuring that there is enough free disk space helps with the overall computer performance, so take the time to manage the data on your Mac.
+Ensuring enough free disk space helps with the overall computer performance, so take the time to manage the data on your Mac.

-It is natural to hear a loud noise and notice a rising temperature when you are using a computer.
-Nevertheless, it is important to identify the signs that indicate an issue.
+When using a computer, it is natural to hear a loud noise and notice a rising temperature.
+Nevertheless, it is essential to identify the signs that indicate an issue.

 It is recommended to use temperature monitoring software if you are uncertain.
-As soon as the temperature goes over a certain threshold, you will get a warning telling you that the problem should not be ignored.
+As soon as the temperature exceeds a certain threshold, you will get a warning that the problem should not be ignored.

-More often than not, it is the accumulation of dust inside the MacBook that causes overheating.
+More often than not, the accumulation of dust inside the MacBook causes overheating.
 Those Mac owners who have not bothered to clean the dust inside a computer are likely in for a big surprise to see how much dirt there is.

-After cleaning the dust, overheating should decrease thanks to the internal fans no longer being clogged.
+After cleaning the dust, overheating should decrease because the internal fans are no longer clogged.

-Pro tip: If you want to take an extra step in dealing with overheating, then why not invest money in a cooling pad?
-By getting the accessory, you would bring a source of cool air to your setup.
+Pro tip: If you want to take an extra step in overheating, why not invest money in a cooling pad?
+By getting the accessory, you would bring cool air to your setup.

-A poor Internet connection is a bother to deal with, especially since you are using a MacBook for work, studies, or entertainment.
+A poor Internet connection is a bother, primarily because you use a MacBook for work, studies, or entertainment.

 It is hard to imagine doing these three things without the Internet.
 So, the first thing you want to do is restart the computer.
-A simple reset is a good way to fix the problem.
+A simple reset is an excellent way to fix the problem.

 If the connection is still lackluster, restart your router.
-A poor Internet signal could also be the result of third-party peripherals interfering with it.
+A poor Internet signal could also result from third-party peripherals interfering with it.
 For example, a wireless printer, so do not disregard the possibility.

 You might want to try switching to an ethernet cable instead.
-Limiting the portability of the device in exchange for a better Internet connection is a worthwhile consideration.
+Limiting the device’s portability in exchange for a better Internet connection is a worthwhile consideration.

 Finally, get in touch with your Internet service provider.
 Since they can see more information on their end, they might offer you some insights and help you.